rabbitmq/rabbitmq-website/site/cluster-formation.md

 rabbitmq-diagnostics ping
 </pre>

-This basic check is would allow the deployment to proceed and the nodes to eventually rejoin each other, assuming they are [compatible](/upgrade.html).
+This basic check would allow the deployment to proceed and the nodes to eventually rejoin each other, assuming they are [compatible](/upgrade.html).

 See [Schema Syncing from Online Peers](/clustering.html#restarting-schema-sync) in the [Clustering guide](/clustering.html).